nickfogle/fast.htacess/README.md

 # Increase Performance with .htaccess.
-## Htaccess files are read on every request, so changes in these files take immediate effect
+## Optimized to make Htaccess files ready on every request.

 ### FEATURES: